Reed-CompBio/spras/CONTRIBUTING.md

 1. Add example usage for the new algorithm and its parameters to the template config file
 1. Write test functions and provide example input data in a new test subdirectory `test/<algorithm>`
 1. Extend `.github/workflows/test-spras.yml` to pull and build the new Docker image

+When adding new algorithms, there are many other considerations that are not relevant with the simple Local Neighborhood example.
+Most algorithms require dependencies that need to be installed in the `Dockerfile`.
+See the linked Carpentries Docker introduction above for instructions on creating a `Dockerfile` and the `OmicsIntegrator1` example for an example of specifying Python dependencies.

+Some algorithms may be custom implementations that are not available and maintained elsewhere.
+In that case, create a separate repository for the core pathway reconstruction algorithm source code and download it into the Docker image.
+See the `MinCostFlow` example.
+Note that when downloading code directly from GitHub that does not have versioned releases, it is recommended to specify a git commit hash.

 ## Pre-commit hooks
 SPRAS uses [pre-commit hooks](https://github.com/pre-commit/pre-commit-hooks) to automatically catch certain types of formatting and programming errors in source files.